 There are some downsides to using GRM:

-- It does not consider operating expenses, which could play a significant role in the overall profitability of any property.
-A property with high operating expenses may not be as profitable.
+- It does not take into account operating expenses, which could play a significant role in the overall profitability of any property.
+A property with a high level of operating expenses may not be as profitable.

-- This metric does not consider vacancies or other lost rental income instances or if the property is poorly maintained, which can also impact profits.
+- This metric does not take into account vacancies or other lost rental income instances or if the property is poorly maintained, which can also impact profits.

-- It does not measure the time it takes to pay off a property but rather compares just the gross rental income generated on the property’s value.
+- It does not measure the time it takes to pay off a property but rather compares just the gross rental income generated on the value of the property.

 Gross Rent Multiplier vs Gross Income Multiplier

-Another commonly used metric is the gross income multiplier.
-This would consider any additional income sources for the property, not just the rental income for it.
+Another commonly used metric is gross income multiplier.
+This metric uses gross potential income for the property, not just rent.
+This would take into consideration any additional income sources for the property, not just the rental income for it.
 Though these metrics are often confused, they are rather different, and both are valuable tools.

 Some properties have additional sources of income that should be considered when comparing investment opportunities, such as funds from laundry services, billboards, or parking.
-These add to the property’s value to the owner, and with this formula, it is possible to include them in the comparison.
+These add to the value the property presents to the owner, and with this formula, it is possible to include them in the comparison.